dreambitsfoundation/warcry/README.md

 #### _Note_: When the _index.php_ page is loaded server receives the **REQUEST** method as **GET** and the Welcome Page is rendered.
 When you click **Start Game** button it does a POST request to the server script.
 Server Script will only run the game if the **REQUEST** method is **POST**.

+1. Inside the root directory open the **index.php** file in your browser using PHP server of your choice.
+You can use a simple Apache Server which is PHP enabled.
+   _index.php_ will show welcome page if the request is GET by default, it will render the game if the request is POST.
+2. Click **Start Game** button to send a POST request to the server script that will render the game.
+   _Note_: Incase of **Allowed Memory Size Error** refresh the page to restart the game (When asked to **Form Resubmission Confirmation** click **YES**).